 This made me think hard about what I wanted to be doing at midnight, and how we would remember this moment for a lifetime.

-Instead of excitement, I suddenly became terrified about thinking the wrong thought.
-I have always thought of the New Year as a clean slate, but this time I worried about having this clean slate and contaminating it immediately.
+Instead of excitement, I became terrified about thinking the wrong thought.
+I have always thought of the New Year as a clean slate, but this time I worried about having this clean slate and contaminating it.

 I would later learn that this is mental contamination.

-I was now constantly reminding myself to not have bad thoughts, which of course kept me in a negative frame of mind.
+I began to constantly remind myself not to have bad thoughts, which of course kept me in a negative frame of mind.

-Thoughts that were never an issue on New Years previously were manifesting.
+Thoughts that were never an issue on New Years gone, were manifesting.
 Images of harm coming to my family, whether it be violence, a tragic accident or something else.

 Thoughts would occur and I would push them away with better ones.
 And repeat.

 What if a bad thought is my first thought in the year 2000?
 This isn’t just a whole day it would ruin, it could ruin the whole year.